 Many of us learn with hands-on.
 Enterprise level software implementations can be tough.
 Even with great materials learning anything new can be challenging if there's no coach or guide.
 Many can read and understand how to use software, however, when it comes to incorporating it into daily routine or existing process can be difficult.
 We believe the best approach is to use it to do the job as it was intended.
 There's a transitional period when systems are bridged and duplicate entry maybe necessary to ensure business process is undisturbed as much as possible.

 Users can learn their new role with PLM without having it implemented.
 Because of our experience we can show resources exactly where they fit-in and when.
 Project teams are more effective at adaptation using this method.
 Instead of trying to learn after implementation we prepare and train your project team before implementation.
 This results in users focusing on sustaining cohesion with PLM instead of just trying to keep their head above water.

 Your business is a team of resources looking to accomplish a common goal and all team members play a vital role.
 All roles exist for a reason and for PLM effects all roles involved.
 We help with the transition make that happen.

 - Product Development Process

 - Supplier Chain

 - Security Model

-Now that your organization is prepared for a PLM for Process Implementation success is meeting expectations.
-You're told common highlight benefits and what PLM for Process can do for your business at Oracle Conferences and Sales.
+Now that your organization is prepared for a PLM software Implementation success is meeting expectations.
+You're told common highlight benefits and what PLM software can do for your business at conferences and sales personnel.
 With preparation your expectations can be met.